Adolph Jentsch: Later life

-In the early 1970s he suffered a stroke that left him with a severe tremor and stopped him painting completely.
-Jentsch and Dorothea von Funcke (whose husband had by now died) moved into a modest house in Windhoek for the last few years of his life.

 Five of his paintings were reproduced as stamps in 1973 – the first non-commemorative stamps in South Africa philatelic history.

+In the early 1970s he suffered a stroke that left him with a tremor that stopped him painting completely.
+His last painting was painted in 1974.
+After the death of Gebhard von Funcke in July 1974 at age 75, Jentsch and Dorothea von Funcke, with whom he had a formal friendship only, moved into a modest house in Windhoek West (26 Bach Street) for the final few years of his life.

-In 1975, farm workers at Brack, attempting to smoke out a wasp's nest, started a fire next to the old barn where Jentsch stored much of his oeuvre.
-The barn caught fire and burned down, with the result that the product of 40 years, including some of his most important works, was tragically lost.
+In 1975, farm workers at Brack, attempting to smoke out a wasp's nest, started a fire in the rafters of the old barn where Jentsch stored much of his oeuvre in an upright metal filing cabinet.
+The barn caught fire and burned down, with the result that a large number of his works was lost.
+His friend, architect Peter Strack, estimated —based on the numbering system that Jentsch used— that Jentsch had painted approximately 6,000 paintings during his lifetime, and that approximately 3,000 (mostly watercolours) were destroyed in the blaze.

-Four of Jentsch's watercolours were reproduced in limited editions by Orde Levinson in 1975.
+Four of Jentsch's watercolours were reproduced in limited editions by his biographer Olga Levinson's son, Orde, in 1975.

+Jentsch died of pneumonia in the Windhoek State Hospital on 18 April, 1977.
+His longtime friend Dorothea died May 24, 1984 (aged 88).